ecgaebler/Other/README.md

-# Practice
+# Other projects
-Programming practice problems
+Miscellaneous code